niharbhuvad/dbj_connect/README.md

 <a href="https://github.com/amaan871/rajagiri-connect/blob/master/LICENSE.md"><img src="https://img.shields.io/badge/License-MIT-blueviolet.svg" alt="MIT License"/></a>
 </p>

-Rajagiri connect is a networking platform that enables the students of Rajagiri to form a social network among themselves, enabling them to connect with their seniors, juniors and faculty for sharing of information and resources.
+DBJ connect is a networking platform that enables the students of DBJ to form a social network among themselves, enabling them to connect with their seniors, juniors and faculty for sharing of information and resources.